 Several students from different faculties lamented that they were not able to take their exams due to the clashes, but the Interior Ministry reaffirmed that all examinations had taken place.

-Daily News Egypt talked to students from the Faculty of Engineering after finishing their exams.
+Daily News Egypt talked to students from the Faculty of Engineering at Al-Azhar University after finishing their exams.
 One of the students expressed his dismay at the situation saying, “This is very stressful environment for taking the exams.”

 Armed security forces were waiting outside the examination hall asking the students to leave campus immediately after the exams.